upavadi/TngApi_shortcodeConstructor/README.md

       - Restrict User access to specific trees and branches.

 # Change Log
-- Current version 1.04 dev (under developement - process of developing and testing Search Widget)
+- Current version 1.04 dev (under developement - In process of developing and testing Search Widget, Random photo and Random Media short codes)
   - Added shortcode, `TngWp_RandomMedia` which is set to display images of deceased, images of headstones, images set to be 'always on', OR documents.
+    - This is added susequent to user request and it may be modified to suit user needs.
-    - Display of Document is fluid and I am open to suggestions
+    - Display of Document is fluid and I am open to suggestions.<br/><br/>
   - Added shortcode, `TngWp_RandomPhoto` which is set to display images of deceased OR images set to be 'always on'.
+    - current condition is set to display profile images of deseased and images marked as 'Always On'
+    - This is added susequent to user request and it may be modified to suit user needs.
-    - Functionality may change depending on comments / suggestions from users
+    - Functionality may change depending on comments / suggestions from users<br/><br/>
   - Added widget, `TngWp_search` which searches names in TNG database.
 Now in the process of testing it.
     - The widget requires a Wordpress page to display search results.
 To create the page, navigate to Settings>TNG Shortcodes and enter a page name (slug).
 A Wordpress page will be created when changes are saved.
     - Widget will only be activate if a Wordpress page for the widget is created.
     - Note: I use [a Wordpress Classic Widget Plugin](https://en-gb.wordpress.org/plugins/classic-widgets/) to work in the Widget area.
-Working with Classic Widgets is much easier than working with Blocks.
+Makes it easier to work with Legacy Widgets.<br/><br/>

   - Added shortcode `TngWp_manniversariesDeceased` which Calculates years between marriage and first death.
     - This shortcode adds extra column to `TngWp_manniversaries`, with header title “Years - First Death”.
 This displays years between marriage date and first death.
 Feel free to suggest changes in header titles.
-For test purposes, this column will display “Living” if both spouses are living.
+For test purposes, this column will display “Living” if both spouses are living.<br/><br/>
   - Added new file  __ManniversariesDeceased.php__ in TngWp/Shortcode folder.
 This file defines the new class (line 8) and the name of the shortcode (line 10).
   - Added new file  __manniversaries-deceased.html.php__ in the templates folder.
 This is the HTML file which deals with the page display and individual calculations.
   - File __tng-shortcode-constructor.php__: Updated to register the new shortcode